Altrusa Club of Fayetteville Records

 The records consist of scrapbooks, yearbooks, miscellaneous printed material, and two videotapes.
 The scrapbooks contain newspaper clippings, photographs, newsletters, bulletins, letters, and other material pertaining to the club's activities.

 - Altrusa Club of Fayetteville (Ark.)
-(Organization)
+(Corporate Entity)

 Language of Materials